JeanMieses/Planets-Fact-Site/README.md

 ### What I learned

   What I learned during the process of building this project was how to combine DOM with node.js app.
-It was the first time for me to combine both of them, and I feel express framework made it easier for me to be capable of that using express middleware.
+It was the first time for me to combine both of them, and I feel express framework made it easier for me to be capable of that by using express middleware.
 Also, I am very proud of being capable of reading someone else code online.

 ### Continued development